kalvinwangzl/Traffic-Signal-Control-with-CoLight-DDQN/README.md

 # Introduction

-This is the final repository of group 8 for project of ECE1724-bio.
+This is the final repository of group 8 for project of ECE1724-bio, by Zile Wang and Tongyu Liu.

 # Requirments:
 python=3.6, tensorflow=2.4, pandas, numpy